JoshMLeslie/web-duet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

+# Deployment Noise

+## app.yaml
+Contains deployment instructions for `gcloud app deploy`

+## Dockerfile
+Hosts the multi-stage docker instructions that:
+- 1 - node14 container - builds the Angular app
+- 2 - nginx container  - copys build files + nginx.conf to expected location(s) in the container, then starts nginx

+## nginx.conf
+Contains the configuration for the nginx instance started by Docker

+# Angular Noise
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.